Last Updated on

 Example English Conversation Topics for Students

 Here is a list of 30+ English Conversation topics and discussion topics for students who are learning English as a second language.
 Make sure you also check out our Phonics Games that can help students who are struggling with certain sounds.
+And this post on encouraging words for kids is filled with ideas on how to praise students when they have done well.

 - Do you have any pets, if so, what are they?